 Once the Program has reviewed and accepted the withdrawal request, the Program will issue a Voluntary Withdrawal Notice.
 At this stage, the Applicant's status will be updated to "Withdrawn".
 Upon completion of the withdrawal process, fifteen (15) calendar days after the Voluntary Withdrawal Notice, a Voluntary Withdrawal Confirmation Notice will be sent to the Applicant.
 The Voluntary Withdrawal Confirmation Notice will inform the Applicant that the process has been completed and the application will be closed and withdrawn from the HBA Program.
-However, Applicants' voluntary withdrawal does not preclude the Applicant from submitting a new application to the HBA Program.
+However, the Applicants' Applicant's voluntary withdrawal does not preclude the Applicant from submitting submission of a new application to the HBA Program.